How to store marijuana seeds

 There are many disagreements on how to store marijuana seeds: cold environments like freezers or cool, dark and dry locations.
 Our perspective is something a bit in between.
 We think that a fridge works best to keep the seeds viable longer, but that does not mean that this is the only option that works.
-A seed is just a small portion of the marijuana life cycle, so when placed into a cool or even cold environment, this slows down the life cycle that the marijuana seed is going through.
+A seed is just a small portion of the cannabis life cycle, so when placed into a cool or even cold environment, this slows down the life cycle that the marijuana seed is going through.
 However, this also has the benefit of slowing down the degrading process that a seed would normally go through.
 This benefit means that your marijuana seeds are going to last you longer than normal because of this near-pause of the marijuana seed's life cycle.
 It has to do with the same mindset that tells us to put fresh produce and herbs in our fridge: it prolongs their life!

 The easiest thing to do is find some type of a small, airtight container.
 Film canisters that keep all light out are ideal for this purpose.
 Then put a few grains of uncooked rice or a few crystals of silica on the bottom of the container to soak up any moisture that may seep in.
 You can either use a bag or an envelope for your seeds, but we prefer the envelope method due to the fact that any trapped moisture can escape from around the seeds.
 You can buy seed envelopes at specialty nurseries or organizations that work with seed-savers.
 Make sure to label your seeds on the outside of the bag or envelope so it does not get confused with any other seeds in your collection.
 You will want to include the variety, quantity of seeds in the container and the date to make planting next year easier.
 Once the bag or envelope is in the container, place them in your fridge.
 This will control all of the enemies of your seeds: light, moisture and excess humidity.
 A list of your seeds that stays out of the fridge will also minimize the exposure that your seeds would face if taken out of the fridge to itemize your seeds.